tklenze/monosat-ctl/FORMAT.md

-The format for using Kripke structures and CTL formulas is as follows: kripke 3 4 2 0 -- means three nodes, four edges, two atomic propositions, kripke structure ID is 0. nodeap 0 2 1 v 5-- means in kripke structure 0, node 2, the second AP is variable and tied to the CNF variable 5. nodeap 0 2 1 0 -- means in kripke structure 0, node 2, the second AP is fixed to false.
+The format for using Kripke structures and CTL formulas is as follows: kripke 3 4 2 0 -- means three nodes, four edges, two atomic propositions, kripke structure ID is 0. nodeap 0 2 1 5-- means in kripke structure 0, node 2, the second AP is tied to the CNF variable 5. kedge 0 1 2 7 -- kripke ID, from, to, edgevar

 Warning: the input is NOT checked for correctness

 ```
-p cnf 5 3
+p cnf 5 6
 5 6 0
 -5 -6 0
+1 0
+2 3 0
+-2 -3 0
 kripke 3 4 2 0
-nodeap
+knodeap 0 2 1 5
-edge 0 0 1 1
+kedge 0 0 1 1
-edge 0 1 0 2
+kedge 0 1 0 2
-edge 0 1 2 3
+kedge 0 1 2 3
-edge 0 0 2 4 4
-reach 0 0 2 5
-weighted_distance_leq 0 0 2 6 3
+kctl
 ```